The Ledge

 Music is softly playing.
 The woman lies on a dark couch under red checkered blankets inside a warmly lit room.
 She looks and feels hungover; days of sleep have washed her like a bath.
 She opens an eye to her new surroundings and sees wood furniture: a large table in the middle and a small table beside her with the book Wind, Sand, and Stars lying bookmarked on it next to a lamp.
 There are many more shelves of books, a fire roaring, another lamp, all of it deeply lit and almost stiflingly warm.

-The radio the music emits from switches to a sermon.
+The radio switches to a sermon.

 SERMON